All Episodes

 Think of it this way.

-Look, if Hillary had been indicted, and you said it yourself last week, if Hillary had been indicted, the Democrat Party would have rallied to her, and a bunch of Democrat independents would have rallied to her simply because they're not going to be sitting around idle and let the Republicans take Hillary out this way, because they'll think it's a vast right-wing conspiracy that got her, because Comey has long been known as something other than a Democrat.
+Look, if Hillary had been indicted, and you said it yourself last week, if Hillary had been indicted, the Democrat Party would have rallied to her and a bunch of Democrat independents would have rallied to her simply because they're not going to be sitting around idle and let the Republicans take Hillary out this way because they'll think it's a vast right-wing conspiracy that got her because Comey has long been known as something other than a Democrat.

 He's a straight shooter, which means he's uncorruptible.

-And so if she had been indicted, Rush, that might have meant uh either the Democrat Party really circles the wagons and supports her no matter what, or it could have been Biden.
+And so if she had been indicted, Rush, that might have meant either the Democrat Party really circles the wagons and supports her no matter what, or it could have been Biden.

 Rush, imagine if she has to get out and Biden becomes the guy.

-I mean, it'd be really, really much more difficult for Trump to beat Biden than it would Hillary, so rush it may be uh a net positive here.
+I mean, it'd be really, really much more difficult for Trump to beat Biden than it would Hillary.

-people are going to be looking for all kinds of things to hold on here.
+People are going to be looking for all kinds of things to hold on here, hold on to here to not give up on everything.

 I don't blame people looking for those things.